pierreDev33/crawler.ninja/README.md

 $ sudo xcodebuild -license

 Then accept the license &  rerun :
-$ npm install crawler-ninja --save  (sudo is not required)
+$ npm install crawler-ninja --save  (sudo is not required, in theory)

 Crash course
 ------------